Improved Exploration in Factored Average-Reward MDPs: INTRODUCTION

-\paragraph{Outline and contributions} We introduce in Section~\ref{sec:algo} \AlgB, a novel algorithm for RL in FMDPs under the average-reward criterion, in the setting where the underlying structure is known to the learner (but otherwise arbitrary).
-Like UCRL-Factored \cite{osband2014near} and DORL \cite{xu2020near}, \AlgB\ is a model-based UCRL2-style algorithm implementing the optimistic principle by maintaining confidence sets for transition and reward functions.
-However, instead of using $L_1$-type confidence sets for the marginal transition function of each factor as in DORL, it maintains tight Bernstein-type confidence sets for individual transition probabilities within each factor.
-On the theoretical side, we present in Section~\ref{sec:results} finite-time regret upper bounds for \AlgB\ demonstrating the potential gain of using such element-wise confidence sets in terms of regret.
-In Theorem \ref{thm:regret_Alg1}, we report a regret upper bound in the case of a generic structure, whose leading term strictly improves over existing regret bounds in several ways: (i) in contrast to previous bounds that make use of the global diameter of the FMDP, the novel bound depends on a notion of diameter for FMDPs, called factored diameter (that is new to the best of our knowledge); (ii) it improves the dependency of the regret on the number of states within each factor, by making use of the support size of local distributions.
-Our second result concerns specific structures that take the form of Cartesian products, that is when the FMDP is the Cartesian product of base MDPs.
-Theorem \ref{thm:regret_Alg1_Cartesian} shows that the regret of \AlgB\ reduces to the \emph{sum} of the regret of each underlying base MDP.
+\paragraph{Outline and Contributions.} We introduce in Section~\ref{sec:algo} \AlgB, a novel algorithm for average-reward RL in FMDPs, assuming a known factorization structure. \AlgB\ is a model-based algorithm maintaining confidence sets for transition and reward functions.
+Specifically, it maintains tight Bernstein-type confidence sets for $P_i,i=1,\ldots,m$, in contrast to $L_1$-type confidence sets used in DORL and UCRL-Factored.
+On the theoretical side, we derive finite-time regret upper bounds for \AlgB\ demonstrating the potential gain of using such confidence sets in terms of regret: For generic structures, we report a regret upper bound (in Theorem \ref{thm:regret_Alg1}) scaling as $\widetilde \cO\big(\sum\nolimits_{i=1}^m\!\sqrt{\sum\nolimits_{(s,a)\in\cX[Z_i]} D^2_{i,s}K_{i,s,a}T}\big)$, where $D_{i,s}$ is a notion of diameter termed \emph{factored diameter} (Definition \ref{def:factored_diameter}) and $K_{i,s,a}$ denotes the number of next-states for $P_i$ under $(s,a)$. \AlgB\ achieves a strictly smaller regret than existing ones: (i) In contrast to previous bounds that depend on the (global) diameter $D$ of the FMDP, this bound depends on the factored diameter which is tighter and problem-dependent; (ii) it improves the dependency of the regret on $S_i$ to $K_{i,s,a}$.
+The factored diameter is always smaller than $D$: There exist cases, as illustrated in Section \ref{sec:results}, where $D$ may scale as $S:=|\cS|$, whereas $D_{i,s}$ could scale as $\max_{a} K_{i,s,a}$.
+Hence, $D_{i,s}$ could be exponentially (in $m$) smaller than $D$.
+Our second result concerns specific structures in the form of Cartesian products of some base MDPs.
+Theorem \ref{thm:regret_Alg1_Cartesian} shows that in Cartesian products, \AlgB\ incurs the \emph{sum} of regret of each underlying base MDP.
 This latter result significantly improves over previous regret bounds for the product case that were unable to establish a fully localized regret bound.
-This includes the bounds of \cite{osband2014near} and \cite{xu2020near} that would still depend on the global diameter of FMDP in this case, and not on the local diameter of the base MDPs.
-This leads to a term that is exponentially smaller (in the number of state factors $m$) than the global diameter of the FMDP.
-In Section~\ref{sec:xps}, we show on standard environments that \AlgB\ significantly outperforms other state-of-the-art algorithms in practice.
+This includes the bounds of \citep{osband2014near} and \citep{xu2020near} that would still depend on the global diameter $D$ of the FMDP in this case.
+This leads to a term that is exponentially smaller (in $m$) than $D$.
+In Section~\ref{sec:xps}, through numerical experiments, we show that on standard environments \AlgB\ significantly outperforms other state-of-the-art algorithms that have frequentist regret guarantees.